ECAP5/ECAP5-BSOM/docs/src/arch/3_requirements.rst

 .. note:: The current requirement for the FPGA supply voltages is not defined in the FPGA datasheet.
 A power estimation is performed in the design section to provide upper current bounds.

-.. todo:: Add SerDes supply voltages to the power-up sequence

 .. requirement:: D_FPGA_12
    :derivedfrom: U_FPGA_01